Model-agnostic interpretation of 10 billion years of cosmic evolution traced by BOSS and eBOSS data: Re-introducing model-dependence: Cosmology Interpretation

 The advantage of parameter compression methods such as ShapeFit is that the whole power spectrum analysis presented before, from the performance on mocks towards the systematic budget determination, is performed only once, without the need to repeat it for every cosmological model in consideration.
 Therefore, once the three (four) compressed variables are obtained with the classic fit (ShapeFit), their cosmological interpretation is much more streamlined than for FM Fits.

-In this section we are interested in the cosmological implication of the ShapeFit results for the BOSS and eBOSS LRGs and QSOs samples described before, with particular focus on the information gain provided by the new shape parameter $m$ with respect to the classic BAO+RSD approach.
+In this section we are interested in the cosmological implications for selected cosmological models, of the ShapeFit results for the BOSS and eBOSS LRGs and QSOs samples described before, with particular focus on the information gain provided by the new shape parameter $m$ with respect to the classic BAO+RSD approach.

-The varied parameters and prior ranges for all the cosmological models considered are provided in table \ref{tab:cosmo-priors}.
+The models considered, the varied parameters and prior ranges for all the cosmological models considered are provided in table \ref{tab:cosmo-priors}.
+These should be seen as few examples, chosen to compare more directly the ShapeFit performance with that of other approaches.

+In order to connect the compressed set of parameters of the four redshift bins with the parameters of the model we run a Monte Carlo Markov Chain employing CLASS \cite{2011JCAP...07..034B} as a Boltzmann code for generating the linear power spectrum.
+We follow the standard approach for connecting the scaling parameters and the growth of structure with the parameters of the model.
+A key point, and a novelty of ShapeFit is how to connect $m$ to the relevant parameters of the model.
+This is done by computing the smooth linear power spectrum (see Appendix \ref{app:smoothBAO}) and applying it to eq.~\eqref{eq:theory_m}.
+A more detailed explanation of this process is provided in \cite{ShapeFit}, and in particular in fig.~5.

 We start by considering the baseline $\Lambda$CDM model in section \ref{sec:cosmo-baseline} and proceed with the extended cosmologies in section \ref{sec:cosmo-ext}.
 We investigate the cosmological implications of the individual LSS tracers (LRGs, QSOs and Ly-$\alpha$) in section \ref{sec:cosmo_highzvslowz} and compare our results to other fitting approaches in section \ref{sec:cosmo-comparison}.